chs415009/Pymoney/README.md

 __3.__ <br>
 <img src="./readme pics/2 command X.png" width="800">

-* After you finish setting, you can start using it by entering the function shown in the image.<br>
+* After you complete the setup, you can start using the application by entering one of the commands shown in the image.<br>
 (add, view, view categories, find, exit)
 <br>